Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Reliability-Aware Bias Analysis

 We envisage several points in the workflow as \textit{tests} which models can pass or fail with regard to a particular statement.
-The test types are (1)~robustness to sampling (with a fixed prompt), (2)~robustness to paraphrasing/negation/semantic inversion of the original statement, and (3)~robustness to label-order inversion in the prompt template.
+As illustrated in figure~\ref{fig:reliabilitytests}, the test types are (1)~robustness to sampling (with a fixed prompt), (2)~robustness to paraphrasing/negation/semantic inversion of the original statement, and (3)~robustness to label-order inversion in the prompt instruction.
 Only statements on which the models pass all tests are used to assess the models' attitudes.
-They are considered in this approach \textit{reliable statements} because they have reliably yielded the same stance from the model, and therefore, are worth to be further evaluated.
-Policy-domain annotations on the dataset make it possible to make the analysis of the reliable statements more fine-grained (\S~\ref{sec:reliability-tests} and \ref{sec:model-worldview}). \footnote{We make the augmented dataset, including all tests and the models' responses, available here \url{https://osf.io/dn4kz/?view_only=04f14af2bd4c42bdb7c4cef2d5c24ab4}.}
+They are considered, in this approach, \textit{reliable statements} because they have reliably yielded the same stance from the model, and therefore, are worth to be further evaluated. policy issue annotations on the dataset make it possible to make the analysis of the reliable statements more fine-grained (\S~\ref{sec:reliability-tests} and \ref{sec:model-worldview}). \footnote{We make the augmented dataset, including all tests, the models' responses and code, available here: \url{https://github.com/tceron/eval_political_worldviews}.}